 Recreational therapists typically need a bachelor’s degree.
-Many employers require therapists to be certified by the National Council for Therapeutic Recreation Certification (NCTRC).
+Many employers require therapists to be certified.

 The median annual wage for recreational therapists was $44,000 in May 2014.

 Employment of recreational therapists is projected to grow 12 percent from 2014 to 2024, faster than the average for all occupations.
 As the large baby-boom generation ages, they will need recreational therapists to help treat age-related injuries and illnesses and to help them maintain a healthy, active lifestyle.

 Explore resources for employment and wages by state and area for recreational therapists.

 Compare the job duties, education, job growth, and pay of recreational therapists with similar occupations.

 Learn more about recreational therapists by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.